gramineproject/gramine/Documentation/attestation.rst

 - ``RA_TLS_ISV_SVN`` -- verify that the attesting enclave has this or higher ``ISV_SVN``.
 This is a decimal string.

-For each of these settings, you may specify the special value ``any`` to skip verifying a particular measurement.
-This used to be the default, which would be used if a particular environment variable wasn't present.
-This behavior has been deprecated and will become a hard error in the future.
+Each of these variables has to be explicitly set, but you may specify the special value ``any`` to skip verifying a particular measurement.

 The four SGX measurements above may be also verified via a user-specified callback with the signature ``int (*callback)(char* mrenclave, char* mrsigner,